 Many of the dog owners I’ve met on my weekly trips to the dog park are the friendliest people I’ve ever come across.

-There are people that come to sit and enjoy one another’s company even though their dogs stay right by their side.
-These dogs don’t care to socialize with the other dogs, however, the owners don’t seem to mind and enjoy just getting out and visiting with other adults.
+Some people come to sit and enjoy one another’s company even though their dogs stay right by their side.
+These dogs don’t care to socialize with the other dogs; however, the owners don’t seem to mind and enjoy just getting out and visiting with other adults.

-Jane and Gary were both adopted from Friends of Greyhounds at different times, although they are both 5 years old.
+Although they are both five years old, Jane and Gary were both adopted from Friends of Greyhounds at different times.
 The two greyhounds are retired racers from the Flagler Racetrack.
-“We’ve been taking Jane to the Tamarac dog park since we adopted her in 2009, and then Gary since we recently got him in July “ said Debbie.
+“We’ve been taking Jane to the Tamarac dog park since we adopted her in 2009, and then Gary since we recently got him in July, “ said Debbie.

 So go ahead and bring your dog to the dog park soon.
-You may even meet many new friends there.
+You may even make many new friends there.
 Striking up a conversation with someone is easy when you share a love for your dogs.
-“The dog park isn’t just a place for the pups to socialize it is also a place for the pet parents to socialize”, says Debbie, “It’s the best way to socialize your pet. “
+“The dog park isn’t just a place for the pups to socialize; it is also a place for the pet parents to socialize,” says Debbie, “It’s the best way to socialize your pet. “

 Visit the Gary B. Jones Park for People and Pups located at 8101 Southgate Boulevard, on Southgate Boulevard west of University Drive and Tamarac Veterans’ Park.
 Open every day except Mondays.